tudelft3d/website/jobs/ud2017/index.md

 - have an affinity for programming, the ability to develop prototypes and software is an advantage
 - have prior experience in supervision of PhD and MSc students
-- have proven didactic skills and teaching experience, since the candidate will have to teach (in English)
+- have proven didactic skills and teaching experience, since the candidate will have to teach (in English) The ability to develop prototypes and software is an advantage.

 ## What we offer